Kristinh21/design-history/app/posts/design-resources/2020-10-16-journey-of-an-epic.md

 * update prototype
 * document process on the design history site

-If it's a drastic change we will test again.
+If it's a drastic change they will test again.

 ## Stage 6: Tech design and test analysis
 After the designs have been added to the cards and signed off by product, there will be a session to run tech and test through the cards.
 Tech and test will then:
 * work on the tech design
 * work on the test analysis

 for each card before moving them to ready for Refinement.